 Figure 3.15 – The tasks completed by the devices are initiated and a reference to each one is stored in the shifter

+This reference is stored in the shifter of the slave VI as a ‘refnum’ so that when the devices are asked to complete a task the appropriate port and scale are used.
+This is seen in figure 3.16.